Sheridan-Tech/Code-Fruit-for-Visual-Studio/README.md

 This adds fruit themed syntax highlighting to Visual Studio.

+It has a variety of different colors to increase readability.

 In Visual Studio, choose Tools > Import and Export Settings

 Choose Import Selected Environment Settings and select whether you want to back up your existing settings or not